sea12314/Hardcore/README.md

 - `hardcore.revive` - Allows players to use the revive command.
 - `hardcore.reload` - Allows players to use the reload command.
+- `hardcore.lives` - Allows players to use the lives command.

 ## Contributing